 This competition is open to beginners and 4-H members as well as Adults.

-To acquire the compulsory bottle to exhibit the Maple Syrup, contact Dave Brackenridge at 905-957-9925 (Squirrel Creek Farms, 275 Brackenridge Dr., Millbrook, ON).
-Dave will answer any questions that you have and provide you with information to help you in preparing your entry.
-Bottles for the next year can be picked up when you pick up your entries at the end of the Fair.
+To acquire the compulsory bottle to exhibit the Maple Syrup, contact Squirrel Creek Farms at 705-932-2868 (Squirrel Creek Farms, 275 Brackenridge Dr., Millbrook, ON).
+The staff will answer any questions that you have and provide you with information to help you in preparing your entry.

 Maple Syrup Department Rules